 You watch the NBA to see the best basketball players in the world.
 You watch March Madness to see upsets.
-To see Wisconsin beat Kentucky.
-To see players, like Mario Chalmers, have one possession that gets them drafted about 1,000 positions higher than they should’ve been.
-Sometimes, to see future NBA superstars, like Larry Bird, Magic Johnson, and Carmelo Anthony, cruise through their adversarides on the way to the big leagues.
+To see players have one possession that gets them drafted about 1,000 positions higher than they should’ve been.
+Sometimes, to see future NBA superstars, like Larry Bird, Magic Johnson, and Carmelo Anthony, cruise through their adversaries on the way to the big leagues.

-With its one-and-done format, this is the closest that hoops gets to an Any Given Sunday scenario.
-It’s why the Badgers can make it all the way to the Tournament Final, or why everyone goes into the tournament with a completed bracket that has no real chance at being right.
+With its one-and-done format, this is the closest hoops gets to an Any Given Sunday scenario.
+It’s why everyone goes into the tournament with a completed bracket that has no real chance at being right.
 Of course, the basketball-watching community can band together to root against Duke, because rooting against Duke is a national pastime.
-To get you really in the zone for the 2017 NCAA Basketball Tournament, here’s a list of the nine most memorable shots in March Madness history.
+To get you really in the zone NCAA Basketball Tournament, here’s a list of the nine most memorable shots in March Madness history.

 9. U.S. Reed and the half court line